General Service Corps

 The General Service Corps (GSC) is a corps of the British Army.

 Role

 The role of the corps is to provide specialists, who are usually on the Special List or General List.
 These lists were used in both World Wars for specialists and those not allocated to other regiments or corps.
-In World War II, they were used for male operatives of the Special Operations Executive (female operatives joined the FANY).
+In World War II, this often included male operatives of the Special Operations Executive (with female operatives usually joining the First Aid Nursing Yeomanry).

 History

 The General Service Corps itself was formed in February 1942.
 From 2 July 1942, army recruits were enlisted in the corps for their first six weeks so that their subsequent posting could take account of their skills and the Army's needs.
 A similar role, holding some recruits pending allocation to their units, continues today.

 Bermuda Militia Infantry soldiers absorbed into the Bermuda Militia Artillery before demobilisation in 1946 wore the General Service Corps cap badge instead of the Royal Artillery cap badge.